 Yelvertoft Primary School is committed to supporting every child to be physically active and have positive attitudes towards healthy and active lifestyles.
 In the past school year children have had the opportunity to access a wide range of sporting and physically based activities developing new skills through PE lessons, after school clubs and inter-community sporting festivals and competitions.

 We have welcomed the Government’s announcement in June 2013 to extend this additional funding for 5 years to improve provision of physical education (PE) and sport in primary schools

-From the academic year 2013-14 the Government have awarded all schools 'Sports Funding'.
+From 2013-14 the Government have awarded all schools 'Sports Funding'.
 Each school, with more than 17 pupils, receives £8,000 with an additional sum of £5 per pupil.